sourceduty/Donald_Trump_Shooting/README.md

 > "*Integrating firearm operators into a national military system could ensure that they receive enhanced national security, standardization, high-quality training, which might enhance safety, honorability and proficiency.*"

-> "*There was a delay in this response due to the partial and unorganized news stories.*"
+> "*There was a delay in this repo due to the partial and unorganized news stories.*"

 #